 A dilation and evacuation (D&E) may be needed if uterine contents are not spontaneously passed through the vagina.
 During a D&E, the doctor dilates the cervix, inserts a tool into the uterus, and suctions out remaining material.

-To help you deal with your loss, the doctor can refer you to a mental health therapist.
+To help you deal with your loss, the doctor may refer you to a counselor.
 You may also benefit from participating in a support group.

 Before you start to plan your next pregnancy consider the following regarding your health:

 If a specific cause of the miscarriage was found, certain treatments may help prevent future miscarriages.
 Treatments may include:

 The Society of Obstetricians and Gynaecologists of Canada